Qovery/documentation/website/guides/tutorial/deploy-django-with-postgresql.md

 ### Connect your application to PostgreSQL
 Credentials of your database are available via environment variables.
 Qovery injects environment vars at the runtime.
-To list all the environment variables available to your application, execute
+To list all the environment variables available to your application, execute the follwing in your application folder:

 ```bash
 # List all environment variables